wltsmrz/nimler/docs/guide/timeslice.md

-# Cooperating with Erlang scheduler
+# Cooperating with Erlang schedulers

 NIFs should return as soon as possible.
 The threshold for not-quick is around 1ms--although in reality this figure is dynamic.